 American Express has three divisions of their grant program, one of which includes community service and could be a good fit for the installation of a playground.
 Grant amounts vary and there is a rolling deadline.

 KABOOM! works with corporate sponsors to bring play areas to communities.
 You can apply for their grants at any time of the year.
-KABOOM!
-Offers many grant opportunities—some ranging from $10,000 to $80,000.
+KABOOM! offers many grant opportunities in a range of amounts.

 The Christopher Reeve Foundation offers grants for special needs up to $25,000 to support non-profits addressing the needs of persons living with paralysis, their families and caregivers.